shamik394/dse511_final_project/README.md

 In the book"A Man on the Moon: The Voyages of the Apollo Astronauts", the launch date for Apollo 11 can be found on page 598.

-Part B: Hypothetical data
+Part B: Hypothetical data!

-Part C: hypothetical data
+Part C: hypothetical data!

 Approach: